-Tesla’s decision to relocate to Reno, Nevada back in 2014 sparked a national debate that soon turned into a mass Exodus of companies trading their home state for the desert state.
+Tesla’s decision to relocate to Reno, Nevada, back in 2014 sparked a national debate, which led to companies relocating to the desert state from their home state.
 But why?
 What did Elon Musk discover about Nevada that made him think such a big, expensive move was worth it?
 What did other companies like Apple and Microsoft learn that inspired them to make the same move?

 Unrivaled Tax Breaks

-Nevada is a unique state, earning a significant amount of tax revenue from its casinos.
-But instead of pocketing this extra money, Nevada passes on these tax savings to individuals and businesses.
-The result?
-In Nevada there’s NO state tax, NO corporate income tax, and NO personal income tax.
+Nevada is a unique state, earning significant tax revenue from its casinos.
+But instead of pocketing this extra money, Nevada passes these tax savings to individuals and businesses.

 In many states, annual business filings require the inclusion of significant financial information about both the business and its principals.
 Nevada, however, takes privacy very seriously and requires only minimal filing requirements.
-This allows you to shield the identities of you, your investors, and other interested parties.
+They don’t require companies to have a formal information-sharing agreement with the IRS.

 Unprecedented lawsuit and asset protection